-In the aggregate, our top 10 customers represented 65% of total revenue for the first quarter of 2016 (first quarter of 2015 - 64%).
+In the aggregate, our top 10 customers represented 67% of total revenue for the second quarter of 2016 (second quarter of 2015 - 68%) and 66% of total revenue for the first half of 2016 (first half of 2015 - 66%).
 We are dependent to a significant degree upon continued revenue from our largest customers.
 We generally enter into master supply agreements with our customers that provide the framework for our overall relationship.
 These agreements typically do not guarantee a particular level of business or fixed pricing.
 Instead, we bid on a program-by-program basis and typically receive customer purchase orders for specific quantities and timing of products.
 There can be no assurance that revenue from any of our major customers will continue at historical levels or will not decrease in absolute terms or as a percentage of total revenue.
 A significant revenue decrease or pricing pressures from these or other customers, or a loss of a major customer or program, could have a material adverse impact on our business, our operating results and our financial position.